Scottish Ambulance Service: Urgent and Primary Care

+Retrieval Practitioners

+Scottish Ambulance Service employ a number of Specialist and Advanced Retrieval Practitioners as part of the ScotSTAR service.

 Role within the Scottish Trauma Network

 The Scottish Ambulance Service coordinates the pre-hospital and inter-hospital transfer elements of the Scottish Trauma Network.
 This response comes from the Scottish Ambulance Service and a number of partner agencies.
 These are sometimes categorised as Red, Yellow and Green resources; of these, Medic One and BASICS Scotland are registered charities.
+The use of Yellow and Red categorisation is also applied to the enhanced skills offered by different teams or clinicians.

 Volunteer Resources

 BASICS Scotland

 The service also uses a number of volunteer responders in conjunction with BASICS Scotland and the Sandpiper Trust.
 These responders are doctors, nurses and paramedics who volunteer their time to respond on behalf of the ambulance service and help the sick and injured.
 Equipment is provided to these responders by both the ambulance service and BASICS Scotland, with assistance from the Sandpiper Trust.
 These responders may be able to offer enhanced "Yellow" skillsets and advanced interventions to assist the other emergency services.
 Such skills offered by BASICS Scotland responders may include: endotracheal intubation, procedural sedation, advanced analgesia, nerve blocks, cardioversion and thoracostomy with or without drain insertion.